 Joi was born Dousha Jeremiah Lacefield.
-His mother, Kecha Kitchens, told The Chronicle of Social Change that, while Joi was never formally in foster care, she sent him to the three different group residences for more educational supports.
+His mother, Kecha Kitchens, told The Imprint that, while Joi was never formally in foster care, she sent him to the three different group residences for more educational supports.
 He eventually settled as an adult in Milwaukee, earning his degree from Springfield College Milwaukee.

 “He made a stand in life.
 He made a name for himself, he did right by these kids,” she said.
 “From here to 1,000 years from now, his name is gonna live on.”

 Multiple state lawmakers released statements celebrating Joi’s accomplishments after he died last week.
 In a phone call, U.S. Rep. Moore said Joi left an indelible impression after shadowing her during his weeklong trip to Washington, D.C., through the National Foster Youth Institute.
 They spent Thanksgiving together last year.

 “The little kids liked him and I was jealous.
 My great grandbaby who wouldn’t come to me, went to him,” Moore said.
 “We had a relationship that was 2 inches wide and 50,000 feet deep.”

 CORRECTION: May 21, 2020.
 A previous version of this article incorrectly described Gwen Moore as having been in foster care.
 She was not.